 These sauteed brussels sprouts are cooked with butter, garlic and herbs until tender and caramelized.
 An easy and versatile side dish that pairs perfectly with chicken, beef and seafood, and is a great addition to any holiday meal.

-You can never go wrong with a green vegetable at dinner time.
-I serve a veggie every night such as roasted asparagus, green beans almondine or these simple yet satisfying brussels sprouts.
+You can never go wrong with a green vegetable to pair alongside your favorite dinner recipes.
+I serve a veggie every night such as Italian salad, roasted asparagus, green beans almondine or these simple yet satisfying brussels sprouts.

 Sauteed brussels sprouts with garlic and an assortment of herbs.